HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 | `cd_values[]` | Description |
 |---|---|
 | `[0]` | Block size in bytes at most 2,113,929,216 bytes.
 Default is 1 GiB (1,073,741,824 bytes). (optional) |

+ The description of the chunk binary format produced by this plugin is at [LZ4_HDF5_format.md](https://github.com/HDFGroup/hdf5_plugins/blob/master/LZ4/LZ4_HDF5_format.md).

 `h5repack` example for the `--filter` option: `<objects list>:UD=32004,0,0`.